 1.2 Eligibility

 1.2.1 Only Station Power Loads associated with Generating Units in the CAISO Balancing Authority Area that are part of an approved Station Power Portfolio may be self-supplied in accordance with this SPP.
-Each Generating Unit must be subject to a PGA, QF PGA, or MSS Agreement.
+Each Generating Unit must be subject to a PGA, Net Scheduled PGA, or MSS Agreement.
 Any generating facility outside the CAISO Balancing Authority Area owned by the same entity is eligible to provide Remote Self-Supply to Station Power Loads, subject to the terms of this SPP.
 Generating Units wishing to self-supply Station Power, by means other than netting permitted under Section 10.1.3 of the CAISO Tariff, shall complete the application process specified in Section 2 of this SPP.

 * * *